 There is a fintech revolution going down and it is not happening quietly.
 JP Morgan’s own colorfully outspoken Jamie Dimon said recently that “Silicon Valley was coming” and intending to eat Wall Street’s lunch.
 And he did not make it up since inventor-of-the-web-and-great-financier-of-the-unicorns Marc Andreessen himself claimed late last year talking about the bloated financial industry that he and his army of exit-starved entrepreneurs could “re-invent the entire thing.”
-Indeed, while ICE may choose to turn the floor of the NYSE into a night-club and seal the deal on Wall Street becoming nothing but a residential neighborhood, the cool bearded twenty-somethings haunting the digs of startups like Betterment in Chelsea, Motif Investing in San Mateo, Derivitec in Level39, eToro in Tel-Aviv, or 8 Securities in Singapore are working 100+ hour weeks to revolutionise financial services.
+Indeed, while ICE may choose to turn the floor of the NYSE into a night-club and seal the deal on Wall Street becoming nothing but a residential neighborhood, the cool bearded twenty-somethings haunting the digs of startups like Betterment in Chelsea, Motif Investing in San Mateo, Derivitec in Level39 in London, eToro in Tel-Aviv, or 8 Securities in Singapore are working 100+ hour weeks to revolutionize financial services.

 Never before in the history of the respective eastern and western centers of finance and technology has the war been so drawn out and heated; and Silicon Valley may be winning.
 The number of defections from Wall Street to fintech startups is reaching an all-time high along while the amount of capital raised by these new ventures around the globe is reaching gargantuan proportions.
-It is now almost impossible to find a venture investor who is not “specialised in fintech” (while no-one would dare touch the sector back in the fall of 2008.
+It is now almost impossible to find a venture investor who is not “specialized in fintech” (while no-one would dare touch the sector back in the fall of 2008.
 Trust me, I tried).
 Move over social, SaaS and messaging; fintech is now king of the mountain.